Legion2/swagger-ui-action/README.md

 If you want to customize the created Swagger UI, you should use the `swagger-config-file` or the `swagger-config-url` configuration modes.
 For information about the advanced swagger-config see the [Swagger UI Configuration documentation](https://swagger.io/docs/open-source-tools/swagger-ui/usage/configuration/).

+Note that, if `swagger-config-file` or `swagger-config-url` are used, no files specified in the `swagger-config.yaml` are copied by this action.
+In this case, it is your responsibility to copy required files such as the OpenAPI document where you need them (output directory).

 The output directory of the generated Swagger UI must be set with the `output` argument of the Action.
 Optionally the Swagger UI version can be set with the `version` input, it accepts semver ranges.